greduan/blog-content/src/blog/2018-09-01-assigning-variables-cognitive-load.md

 2. Use the direct value instead of a variable where possible.
 3. If you must use a variable, define them as close to their usage as possible.

+_Note: The following section is not really convincing with its example, so I want you to think about the point I'm making as opposed to the exact example I'm showcasing. :)_

 Now, somebody will be sharp enough to notice that these examples don't apply to duplication.
 What about deduplication?
 I use one variable several times?